Samadhi Chronicles -

 The Egyptian White Water-lily, Nymphaea lotus, flowers at night and closes in the morning.
 Remains of both Nymphaea lotus and Nymphaea caerulea flowers have been found in the burial tomb of Ramesses II.
 This 19th century lithograph shows both leaves and the lily bloom uncharacteristicly rising "lotus-like" high above the water.

-The most common category of error is in content in websites about Nelumbo the sacred lotus but that use images of Nymphaea water lily as illustration.
-The otherwise informative Wikipedia page on Nelumbo_nucifea has an image of a Nymphaea water lily.
-In a Google image search for "lotus" or any of its algorithms- at least a third of the hits will be specimens of Nymphaea.
+The most common category of error is in website content about "Blue" Lotus the sacred lotus, but often show images of Nymphaea water lily as illustration.
+For years the Wikipedia page on Nelumbo_nucifea had an image of a Nymphaea water lily (since corrected).
+In a Google image search for "lotus" or any of its algorithms- at least a third of the hits will show images of Nymphaea.

 I've extracted excerpts from the following links which so far as I can ascertain, accurately distinguish the botanical qualities, mythology, symbolism, iconograpy motif and entheogenic properties between the identities of the lotus (Nelumbo) and water lily (Nymphaea).